How to Link Android Mobile Device to Windows 11

 Android users can connect their phones to Windows 11 using the Link to Windows app.

-When the Settings app opens, click on Bluetooth & devices on the left side.
+Open the Settings app and click Bluetooth & devices on the left side.

-Look for the Mobile devices option under ‘Bluetooth & devices’ on the right side.
-Click on it to expand it.
+Locate the Mobile devices option under 'Bluetooth & devices' on the right side.
+Expand it with a click.

 Click the "Manage devices" button under "Allow this PC to access your mobile device."

-A popup window with a QR code will appear on your PC screen.
-Use your phone’s camera to scan this QR code.
+A popup window containing a QR code appears on the PC screen.
+Scan this QR code using the phone camera.

-Press and hold the Link to Windows button in Quick Settings.
-This will show you the connection screen.
-Choose “Sign in using the QR code on your PC.”
+Press and hold the Link to Windows button inside Quick Settings to reveal the connection screen.
+Select "Sign in using the QR code on your PC."

-Go back to the mobile device settings on your Windows PC.
-You should now see your phone connected and ready to use.
+Return to the mobile device settings on the Windows PC.
+The connected phone appears active and ready for use.

 Summary

-How do I link my Android phone to Windows 11?
+Can I connect an Android phone to 🪟 Windows 11?

 Was this guide helpful?